filamentphp/filament/packages/forms/docs/04-layout.md

     ->collapsed()
 ```

-When nesting sections you can use a more subtle styling
+When nesting sections, you can use a more compact styling:

 ```php
 use Filament\Forms\Components\Section;